 It was in his home kitchen, with parents who were great cooks, that Sutton discovered his passion for cooking, a talent he parlayed into line jobs at casual eateries in his hometown of Dallas during high school.

-Chef Sutton’s professional career started when he got a call 1982 from Jean LaFont, the corporate chef of Universal Restaurants, owner of prestigious restaurants in Dallas.
+Sutton’s professional career started when he got a call 1982 from Jean LaFont, the corporate chef of Universal Restaurants, owner of prestigious restaurants in Dallas.
 While working one summer for Universal, he was captivated by the “artistry and athleticism” of classic French cuisine.
-The flavors were explosive, reflecting the cooking of Lyon, France, and Chef Andrew discovered his flair.
+The flavors were explosive, reflecting the cooking of Lyon, France, and Sutton discovered his flair.

 Two years later, he enrolled in the Culinary Institute of America to add a formal education to hands-on experience that mirrored a European-style apprenticeship.
 His externship translated into opening Dallas’ Crescent Court Hotel, where he encountered his first taste of California cuisine with Chef Steve Singer.